angular-schule/angular-cli-ghpages/docs/README_contributors.md

 This builder requires the method `getTargetOptions()` from the Angular DevKit which was introduced [here](https://github.com/angular/angular-cli/pull/13825/files).
 All Angular projects with Angular 9 and greater are supposed to be compatible.
 (Actually it works with some versions of 8.x too, but you want to be up to date anyway, don't you?)
-Execute the next three steps, if your test-project is still older.
+Execute the next three steps, if your test project is still older.

 1. Install the latest version of the Angular CLI.